brentertainer/pyomo-tutorials/README.md

 environment may be built from file and activated as follows.
 ```
 conda env create -f environment.yaml
-conda activate pyomo-examples
+conda activate pyomo-tutorials
 ```
 I have only tested this on Fedora 34 with x86\_64 architecture.
-I do not guarantee that this environment will work across all operating systems and architectures, but it should at the very least serve as a basis for support to get these codes working on your system.
+I do not guarantee that this environment will work across all operating systems and architectures, but it should at the very least serve as a basis of support to get these codes working on your system.